How to Use the Command 'pdftotext' (with Examples)

 Explanation:

-• -f 2: An option flag specifying the starting page number to be converted (in this case, page 2).
+• -f 2: This option specifies the first page to begin conversion, in this case, page 2.

 Conclusion: